-Being Hindu by Hindol Sengupta
+Being Hindu by Hindol Sengupta – Book Review

-Hindol Sengupta raised some important questions through his personal journey as someone born into a Hindu family and someone who is a practicing Hindu.
-Like many middle class children, he went to a Christian school that gave him a message that his religion is not good and he is a sinner.
+Hindol Sengupta raised some important questions through his personal journey as someone born into a Hindu family.
+And someone who is a practicing Hindu.
+Like many middle-class children, he went to a Christian school that gave him a message that his religion is not good and he is a sinner.
 He grew up questioning his own religion vs the religion taught at school.
-Like most of us he grew up ignorant of his own faith besides what he saw being followed at home.
+Like most of us, he grew up ignorant of his own faith besides what he saw being followed at home.
 Thankfully, he grew up to ask some questions.

 Some of the important questions he asks are:

-Why are our temples – the places where we go to seek inner peace so filthy and dirty and why are the priests still so authoritative?
+Why are our temples – the places where we go to seek inner peace so filthy and dirty?
+And why are the priests still so authoritative?

 Those of you follow me on Twitter and my travel blog would know that I am also in search of my ancient Indian roots; especially how we lost all those highly developed art forms.
 So, this topic is very close to my heart.
 I have read most of the books and other material that the author has referred in this book.
-I would have wanted Hindol SenGupta to ask more questions and also see how this new wave of Hinduism is impacting or going to impact the journey of Sanatan Dharma as a religion.
+I would have wanted Hindol Sengupta to ask more questions.
+And also see how this new wave of Hinduism is impacting or going to impact the journey of Sanatan Dharma as a religion.
 Some of the topics that could have been addressed are:

 How are the new age Gurus and their ecosystems impacting the Hindu of today?

-Do Hindus feel ignored and lost when it comes to their religion?
-What do Hindus feel when they are denied many benefits that the minorities get?
+Do Hindu’s feel ignored and lost when it comes to their religion?
+What do Hindu’s feel when they are denied many benefits that the minorities get?

 Some solutions on how to keep the essence of Hinduism alive and not make it a book oriented religion where we keep going back to what is written in the Vedas like book based religions.
-The whole literature has to keep evolving, and it has not really evolved in last few hundred years.
+The whole literature has to keep evolving.
+And it has not really evolved in last few hundred years.
 Is it time to start looking at that?